jopemachine-arvis/arvis/documents/plugin-items-format-description.md

 The `main` function of the plugin must return an array of below format as `items`.

-You can check minimal example of plugin in [Here](https://github.com/jopemachine/arvis-calculator-plugin-example)
+You can check minimal working example of plugin in [Here](https://github.com/jopemachine/arvis-calculator-plugin-example)

 ## title